rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks for two or more consecutive blank lines.
+This cop checks for two or more consecutive blank lines.

 ### Examples